 In recent years, private foundations have come under increasing scrutiny by Congress and the Internal Revenue Service due to recent abuses and questionable practices.
 Giving Funds are a very attractive alternative since they avoid the administrative responsibilities and provide many other benefits.
 Converting private foundations into Giving Funds is a growing trend in the nonprofit arena.
 Learn more about about Private Foundations vs. Giving Funds here.

 A WaterStone Giving Fund operates similar to a private foundation but with added flexibility and maintaining the highest level of confidentiality and respect for your privacy.
 Depending upon your objectives, you may simply enhance your family foundation with the addition of a Giving Fund or completely dissolve your family foundation into a Giving Fund.
 WaterStone has the experience to assist you with either approach.

 The IRS requires all foundations to file an annual tax return.
 With a Private foundation, this burden falls on you.
 A WaterStone Giving Fund simplifies this process because we handle the administrative and fiduciary responsibilities for you.

 A CPT that has been open for three years or less qualifies as a “young fund” which is eligible to use the yearly applicable federal rate (AFR) in calculating the charitable tax deduction; because of the low applicable rate the tax deduction is usually quite significant.

-A Charitable Trust is recommended for initial contributions over $250,000.
+A Charitable Remainder Trust is recommended for initial contributions over $250,000.

 Charitable Trusts are best established with highly appreciated assets, such as securities or real estate.

 A trust is a legal document and requires objective, independent counsel.
-WaterStone will work with you and your legal counsel to establish your trust.
+WaterStone can recommend a reputable attorney or can work with you and your legal counsel to establish your charitable trust.